-London has historically been a prosperous centre of commerce from as far back as AD 60.
-Roman historian Tacitus described it as such and his nod of approval, no doubt, inspired the Roman legions to focus their attentions on Londinium, as it was then known, for rich rewards.
-The unofficial capital of the UK at that time was Colchester, the first city founded by the Romans, but by 2nd-century AD, it had switched to Londinium.
+London has been a notably prosperous centre of commerce since 60 AD.
+Roman historian Tacitus described it as such and his nod of approval, no doubt, inspired Rome to focus its attentions on Londinium, as it was then known, for rich rewards.
+The unofficial capital of the UK at that time was Colchester – the first city founded by the Romans.
+But by 2nd-century AD, it had switched to Londinium.

-The Romans invested heavily in their new capital’s economic and military might after quelling Iceni Queen Boadicea’s repeated raids on the city, which also contributed to Rome’s focus away from Colchester.
-They acted after she burned London to the ground.
+The Romans invested heavily in their new capital’s economic and military might after crushing Iceni Queen Boadicea’s repeated raids on London.
+Her aggression against the invaders contributed to Rome’s focus away from Colchester.
+They acted resolutely after she burned London to the ground.
 Were it not for Boadicea’s thwarted ambitions, Colchester might still be the capital of the UK today.

 Westminster has always been the UK’s centre of government and parliament.
-The first parliament met there in Westminster Hall in 1295 and thereafter became the official parliamentary meeting place.
-It wasn’t until the 1500s during the reign of Henry III that the Palace of Westminster’s role as a regular meeting place for lawmakers and political representatives was truly cemented and today we know it as the heart of UK democracy.
-Back in 1097, when William II asked for the grandest and largest hall – Westminster Hall – to be built by his most talented architects he surely foresaw its illustrious pull as a seat of governance but clearly was not prescient of the adverse effects centuries later.
+The first parliament met there in Westminster Hall in 1265 and thereafter became the official parliamentary meeting place.
+Today, we know it as the heart of UK politics.
+Back in 1097, when William II asked for the grandest and largest hall – Westminster Hall – to be built by his most talented architects he surely foresaw its illustrious pull but clearly was not prescient of the wider divisional impact.

 But where does that leave us today?
-Most opinion polls show that people believe that Westminster and Whitehall in particular and London generally, enjoy an unfair amount of economic and political power and are concerned about the unequal distribution.
+Most opinion polls show that people believe that Westminster in particular and London generally, enjoys an unfair amount of political and executive power – and, indeed, economic – and are concerned about the unequal distribution.
 Accusations that it is the most unbalanced in Europe are unfounded, but Europe is inevitably a topic of discussion with the Brexit fallout so fresh in our minds.

-Nigel Farage won over the electorate during the 2016 Referendum by blaming the Westminster elite for Brexit betrayal and being out of touch, leading to the collapse of the Labour Red Wall vote.
-The Conservatives swept up the votes but Farage emerged as the unanointed saviour of working-class discontent everywhere beyond London and the Referendum was seen as a protest vote against London-centred rule.
+Nigel Farage won over the electorate during the 2016 Referendum by blaming the Westminster elite for Brexit betrayal and being out of touch, and was prescient of the collapse of the Labour Red Wall vote.
+The Conservatives swept up the votes but Farage emerged, for some, as the unanointed saviour of working-class discontent everywhere beyond London and the Referendum was seen as a protest vote against London-centred rule.
 London, of course, was the only English region to vote Remain.

 It has to be noted that London’s success is not without benefits to the wider nation.
 It is the only region that contributes more in taxes to the public purse than it receives for spending.
 A huge percentage of the UK’s overall costs are footed by London, the South East and East of England.

 Government Covid advice has been blindly London-centric.
-Bearing in mind London is one of the financial centres of the world, Michael Gove advising people to work from home back in September 2020, meant little to workers in the north who tend to have more manufacturing jobs than in London.
+Yes, London is one of the financial centres of the world, but Michael Gove advising people to work from home back in September 2020, meant little to workers in the north who tend to have more manufacturing jobs than in London.
 Would a second administrative capital in York have been guilty of this oversight?

-The answer to his north-south divide problem can only be the appointment of more powerful political leaders from regions outside London and also increased devolution.
+The solution to this north-south divide can only be the appointment of more powerful political leaders from regions outside London and increased devolution.